grassLEE/grassLeeBlog/blog/2023/slicing-with-python/index.md

 We can see in the second example, the same slicing notation is expressed, but now wrapped within a try/except statement.
 This will prevent our program from crashing when attempting an unsupported operation.
 However, we still have not made any changes to our list.

-We can see that the fix is quite easy, simply wrap the integer inside square brackets, turning the raw number into an iterable.
+However, the fix is quite easy, simply wrap the integer inside square brackets, turning the raw number into an iterable.
 Our final print statement confirms the addition of the new value, 100.

 [Top](#slicing-objects-how-to-target-data-in-python)